Topic 3.10: The project charter

 After all, by this point the key stakeholders, including the sponsor, have probably invested a lot of effort and ego into the project.

-On small or obvious projects, following the full initiation process is a redundant use of resources.
+On small or low risk projects, following the full initiation process is a redundant use of resources and the concept canvas may be sufficient to initiate the project.

 Other projects simply must be done – for example, if a client orders a specific output from you under contract, the business case for it can be assumed (or at least validated as part of the contracting process).